nail your groom speech

 As soon as the table plans come out, most blokes panic and dive head first into Googling etiquette and wedding gags.
-This results in the usual fodder; a speech that’s clichéd, boring and just a bit blahhhh.
+This result is the usual fodder; a speech that’s clichéd, boring and just a bit blah.
 The standard compliments to the bride, the usual thank yous to the parents and a few cursory anecdotes thrown in for good measure.

-Actually a good wedding speech is about good storytelling.
-As ex-BBC scriptwriters we’ve got a head-start on most grooms.
-Follow our advice and you’ll create a speech that’s so good, your wife will want it framed.*
+Actually, a good wedding speech is about good storytelling.
+Granted, the Speechy team are BBC scriptwriters by trade, so we’ve got a head-start on you but follow our advice, and you’ll create a speech that’s so good, your wife will want it framed.

 Groom speech etiquette

 The first rule of groom speech etiquette is – don’t get tied down with it.
 A lot of it’s outdated and well, blooming dull.

 There’s no need to address your friends and family as ‘ladies and gentlemen’ (chances are they’re not), and you don’t need to toast the bridesmaids (though it is essential you say they’re gorgeous even if they’re already on their second bottle of Pinot).

 The thank yous are, of course, important.
 Your marriage is frankly doomed if you forget to thank your mum in law.

 - his best man & ushers